Summer Internships

 Summer Internships at the Princeton University Art Museum

-Participants in the program will have the opportunity to intern in one of several departments, including curatorial, education, development, information technology, marketing, collections services, publications, or retail and wholesale operations.
+Participants in the program will have the opportunity to intern in one of several departments, including curatorial, education, and information technology.
 Based on the available internship opportunities listed below, summer applicants should select ONE opportunity in their application; however, the Museum cannot guarantee that applicants will be offered an internship in their preferred department.

 Interns are selected on the basis of their experience, academic training, and existing skills.
 Most interns will have the opportunity to learn about collections research firsthand.

-Photography: The intern will participate in a variety of curatorial research and writing projects including provenance research on works in the collections and acquisition reports for new additions to the collections.
+Photography: The intern will assist with a variety of research and writing projects, including provenance research on works in the collections and acquisition reports for new additions to the collections.
 Graduate student or undergraduate with exceptional writing skills preferred.

 The PUPP Summer Institute offers robust academic courses ranging from literature and writing to college preparation, math, art, sociology, and laboratory science.
 Courses are taught by master teachers from the region.
 Additional activities include an overnight leadership retreat, college visits, and trips to museums and cultural institutions.

-Art Teaching Assistant Responsibilities: Art TAs are assigned to support the Art Studio course offered to all three PUPP cohorts each summer.
+Art Teaching Assistant (TA) Responsibilities: Art TAs support the Art Studio course offered to all three PUPP cohorts each summer.
 The course is taught by a lead teacher with significant support from the Art TAs and additional support from cohort TAs who work more broadly with PUPP in the summer.
-Art TAs help develop and deliver curriculum in the Art Studio course including demonstrations and classroom leadership, as well as delivering brief lectures on artists and projects.
-The Art TAs also work in collaboration with the Art Teacher and Art Museum supervisor to plan and execute the art excursion day to a local or regional arts institution.
+Art TAs help develop and deliver curriculum in the Art Studio course which include demonstrations and classroom leadership, as well as delivering brief lectures on artists and projects.
+The Art TAs also work in collaboration with the Art Teacher and Art Museum supervisor to plan and execute the Art excursion day to a local or regional arts institution.
 The Art TAs play a crucial role with the students, balancing a fine line between mentor and teacher/leader.
 Some weekend and evening work required.

-Museum Education Responsibilities: This position will also have the opportunity to learn from members of the Museum’s Education Department, participating in summer programs, K–12 and adult engagement programs, and special projects.
+Museum Education Responsibilities: This position will also work with the Museum’s Education department providing support for summer programs, K-12, and adult engagement programs, and special projects.

 SKILLS REQUIRED: Strong candidates for the position should:

-• possess and be able to model strong academic, organizational, and communication skills
+• possess and model strong academic, organizational, and communication skills

 • be competent in art history and studio art